George Miller (footballer, born 1998): Barnsley

 On 31 January 2019 Miller was signed by Barnsley for a fee of £200,000 and immediately loaned back to Bradford City until the end of the 2018–19 season.
 A few days later, he was announced as the winner of the December 2018 EFL Young Player of the Month award.

 Miller made his EFL Championship debut for Barnsley as a late substitute against Fulham on Saturday 3 August 2019 in a 1–0 win.
 However, first-team opportunities remained limited and on 22 August 2019, it was announced Miller was heading out on loan again, this time joining League Two side Scunthorpe United on a season-long loan deal.

 Miller made just six substitute appearances for Barnsley in the 2020–21 season and on 31 August 2021 moved out on loan again, joining League Two side Walsall on a season-long loan deal.

 Doncaster Rovers

 On 20 June 2022, Miller agreed to join Doncaster Rovers on a three-year deal following his release from Barnsley.

+In August 2024, Miller joined League Two side Cheltenham Town for an undisclosed fee.